 Celebrate ghosts, goblins, witches, pumpkins, costumes, and the month of October using these fun Halloween writing prompts.

-In addition to bringing excitement to writer’s workshop, these Halloween writing prompts reduce writer’s block, sharpen writing skills, spark creativity, and encourage expression of thoughts.
+In addition to bringing excitement to writer’s workshop, these Halloween writing prompts reduce writer’s block, sharpen writing skills, spark creativity, and encourage expression of thought.

-That’s why they make a great addition to your collection of creative writing prompts.
+That’s why they make a great addition to your collection of Halloween writing activities.

 Halloween Writing Prompts

-1. Write a story about an elementary kid who dresses up as a pumpkin for the school’s Halloween parade.
+1. Write a story about someone who dresses up as a pumpkin for the school’s Halloween parade.

 3. Sketch a zombie.
 Then describe it.